code-423n4/2023-01-drips-findings/data/paspe-Q.md

 ## Recommended Mitigation Steps

-The best practice is to remove the mapping slot and replace it with the last element.
+The best practice is to`pop` the mapping slot.